Issue Tracker FAQ

 Can I associate files with an issue?

 Release 1.2.0 introduces the ability for registered users and issue administrators to attach images to their raised issues via the supplied editor used on the site.
-This feature was limited to make use of the Joomla media manager and was a short gap measure until the planned attachment feature is implemented.
+This feature is limited to make use of the Joomla media manager and is intended as a short gap measure until the planned attachment feature is implemented.
 Release 1.3.0 added this functionality (with some restrictions).

 Note that the JCK editor provides some management of image placement on a site to assist in 'image control'.

 Release 1.3.0 introduces the ability to add files to an issue.
 The back end administrator can add an unlimited number of files to an issue.
 The front end user can add a single file to an issue if the option is configured.
-Release 1.6.0 removed this limitation and up to the configured number of attachments can be added at any one time.
 These files are not shown within the issue descriptive files but are stored as associated items.